domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 Truth is to be found in the void.
 Emptiness is the space that defines the space of the real.

+## Dexter
+Dexter's "Slice of Life": Every human being's experience is a mere "slice" of life--or, more precisely--a random slice of the universe while existing with human consciousness.

 ## Diogenes, Greek Philosopher
 Cynicism requires perspective of life lost.